-nurse had a history of mental health disorder (PTSD) stemming from a chaotic for the physicians who practiced in the She was harassed by two coworkers at and difficult family history that included hospital decided he wanted an emergency new supervisor took over at the medical center where she worked.
+nurse had a history of mental health disorder (PTSD) stemming from a chaotic for the physicians who practiced in the She was harassed by two coworkers at and difficult family history that included hospital decided he wanted an emergency that labor relations at the hospital was relapse of her PTSD symptoms soon after a her frequent disputes with physicians over new supervisor took over at the medical center where she worked.

 Her father also sexually abused the nurse's own five year-old daughter.
-That involving the nurse, the nurse's supervisor, She complained to her supervisor, but event was followed by a series of hospitali- the hospital's CEO and the hospital's HR ception for intentional infliction of emotional harm.
+That involving the nurse, the nurse's supervisor, She complained to her supervisor, but event was followed by a series of hospitali- the hospital's CEO and the hospital's HR